Ramanujan–Petersson conjecture: Ramanujan–Petersson conjecture for modular form s

 In the case $k \geq 3$, Hans Petersson introduced a metric on the space of modular forms, called the Petersson metric (also see Weil–Petersson metric).
 Under the Petersson metric, it can be shown that we can define orthogonality on the space of modular forms as on the subspace of cusp forms and its orthogonal space; moreover they both have finite dimensions.
 Furthermore, we can concretely calculate the dimension of the space of holomorphic modular forms using the Riemann–Roch theorem (see the dimensions of modular forms).

 As of 2025, the version of the Ramanujan–Petersson conjecture for Maass forms is still open.
 Deligne's method, which works well in the holomorphic case, does not work in the real analytic case.
-A proof has recently been claimed by André Unterberger using techniques from automorphic distribution theory.